braziljs/braziljs-logo-2018/README.md

 All elements will animate any change using _CSS Transitions_.
 Feel free to customize transitions or create animations, but be careful to always apply them under your theme's _className_.

+### Contributions

+When submiting a new theme, you are giving us permission to use it and show it in different places.
+Whenever possible, we will attribute cradits to your theme.
+Your reference will stay in this repository as the _author's_ reference for the theme.

+Send us your pull requests and we will approve them as we identify they are not braking any rules.

+Before you submit, please be sure you follow the rules described in the _CODE_OF_CONDUCT.md_ file.

+Logos/themes that are offensive, promote hate or prejudice or brake any rule or law will not be accepted.